-Cloud apps – and the platforms for building them – are increasingly leaned upon as drivers of digital transformation, with the ultimate aim of increasing operational efficiency, business agility, and employee productivity.
+Cloud applications – and the platforms for building them – are increasingly leaned upon as drivers of digital transformation, with the ultimate aim of increasing operational efficiency, business agility, and employee productivity.

-And citizen developers aren’t just building one-off point solutions to solve their own problems; in many cases, they’re building multiple apps as parts of connected ecosystems of apps to help solve problems across different functional groups.
+And citizen developers aren’t just building one-off point solutions to solve their own problems; in many cases, they’re building multiple applications as parts of connected ecosystems of apps to help solve problems across different functional groups.